Ralph Santolla: Career

 At a 2006 Deicide gig in Laredo, Texas that got out of control, Santolla was arrested for allegedly throwing a Red Bull can at an officer after Deicide was forced to stop playing.

-He had frequently talked about starting his own band with Steve DiGiorgio and Gene Hoglan, both of whom he worked with in Death.
-Before his death he was working on a new solo instrumental album, titled Requiem for Hope.
-This is his second solo album, his first was Shaolin Monks in the Temple of Metal.
+Santolla had talked about starting his own band, called Ex Cathedra, with Steve Di Giorgio and Gene Hoglan, both of whom he worked with in Death, as well as Michael Amott of Carcass, in addition to an undisclosed singer.

+Before his death, Santolla was working on a new solo instrumental album, titled Requiem for Hope.
+This is his second solo album, his first being Shaolin Monks in the Temple of Metal.

 On May 24, 2007, Santolla left Deicide for undisclosed reasons.

-Also in 2007, Santolla was called in to fill the spot on Obituary's album Xecutioner's Return and the subsequent Left To Die EP, replacing Allen West after he was incarcerated until 2008.
-In 2010 he rejoined Deicide.
-In 2011, he departed Deicide.
+Also in 2007, Santolla was called in to fill the spot on Obituary's album Xecutioner's Return and the subsequent Left to Die EP, replacing Allen West after he was incarcerated until 2008.
+In 2010, he rejoined Deicide.
+In 2011, he departed the band for the final time.

-He played guitar on Deathembers debut album Going Postal track 9 Hailing Down.
+He played guitar on Deathembers debut album, Going Postal, on track 9, "Hailing Down".

-In 2013 Santolla became member of thrash metal band Toxik.
+In 2013, Santolla became member of thrash metal band Toxik.

 Santolla's last recording would be released right before his death.
-He played guest guitar on the song "From Neptune Towards Assyria" for the band Order ov Riven Cathedrals from Rome, Italy on their 2018 release "Göbekli Tepe" and on the song "They Will Listen To The Dead" for the band BlightMass from Lyon/Tampa on their 2019 release "Severed From Your Soul".
+He played guest guitar on the song "From Neptune Towards Assyria" for the band Order ov Riven Cathedrals from Rome, Italy, on their 2018 release Göbekli Tepe and on the song "They Will Listen to the Dead" for the band BlightMass from Lyon/Tampa on their 2019 release Severed from Your Soul.
 While the album has been released after his death, the song and the album are dedicated to him.

+Artistry and equipment

+Santolla last played Jackson Guitars, though he had also been associated with ESP Guitars, Dean Guitars and many others.
+He also used Randall Amplifiers.
+He was well known for his shred guitar playing style.
+Glen Benton described Santolla as a "Marshall-head-turned-on-11 kind of guy."